fidelity/classitransformers/README.md

 ## Acknowledgement

 ClassiTransformers is developed by Emerging Tech Team at Fidelity Investments.
+The major part of the package was developed as part of an internship program at Fidelity.
+We thank [Hrushikesh](https://github.com/Hrushikesh-Vazurkar) and [Mayank](https://github.com/mgroovyank) for their contribution to the package.

 ## License

-ClassiTransformers is licensed under the [Apache License 2.0.](Apache License 2.0.txt)
+ClassiTransformers is licensed under the [Apache License 2.0.](LICENSE.md)